wix-incubator/headless-components/docs/api/FORM_INTERFACE.md

 ### Form.LoadingError

 Component that renders content when there's an error loading the form.
 Only displays its children when an error has occurred.
-Provides error data to custom render functions.

 **Props**